-Two priests are assigned to the parish.
 The Parish Pastoral Council support and guide the Parish Priest in the planning, supporting and encouraging of parish life.
 There are three religious communities working and living amongst us.

 The Parish Community worship at the Church of Our Lady of Perpetual Succour, Foxrock, and have formed a variety of organisations – spiritual, social and recreational – to cater for the needs of the people.